Marketing teams are becoming leaner, smarter, and AI-powered

 The blueprint is already forming: less bloat, more strategy, relentless automation, and humans leveraging technology instead of being run over by it.

-The next five years won’t just be about adopting new tools.
-They’ll be about redefining what marketing teams actually are and what they can achieve.
+The next five years aren't just be about adopting new tools, but also redefining what marketing teams actually are and what they can achieve.